smallblue2/Hako/docs/functional-spec/FS.md

 * Data corruption - Corrupt data may cause configuration files to be read incorrectly, even if other files are not corrupted the system should have a way to restore default configurations and keep other files available.
-* Unbootable states - If dependencies are managed incorrectly you could reach unbootable states in the system where it just hangs in dead lock.
+* Unbootable states - If dependencies are managed incorrectly you could reach unbootable states in the system where it just hangs in a dead lock.
 * Restoring missing core files - If core application and program files are missing the system needs to be able to restore them.

 **Dependencies With Other Requirements**

- * **3.6 Read a file** - To read the file system during initialization.
+ * **3.6 Read a file** - To read the file system during initialisation.
  * **3.7 Write a file** - To create the file system if it is missing.

 ### 3.2 Exit System